Roy-Fokker/roy-fokker.github.io/Lisp Environment Setup.md

 ## Why?
 Below is information, I had difficulty in finding/figuring out.
 As I started to on track to learn Common Lisp.
 All of what I've learned in setting up a Common Lisp development environment on MS Windows is condensed below.

+I have switch to using Spacemacs as preferred mechanism to edit and learn Lisp.
+Mostly because it's helpful, without me having to learn all strange Emacs shortcuts, by presenting a nice popup of options on pressing ```Space``` key

 ## Alternatives
 Listing these 1st incase you don't want to go through the hassle of setting up Emacs and Roswell
 - [Portacle](https://portacle.github.io/):- Does not require installation of any of below.
 It's a self contained zip.
 Bit of duplication of tools if you already have Git or Emacs installed.